This creamy caramelized onion dip is perfect for new year’s eve, a super bowl party or even a summer backyard bbq!

 - Mix the dip base.
 While the onions are cooking, mix the greek yogurt and cream cheese in a small mixing bowl.
 Add the garlic powder, pepper, salt and Worcestershire sauce; mix well until smooth and creamy.
 Refrigerate until the onions are done cooking.

 - Make the dip.
-Once the onions have cooled, remove from pan and place on a cutting board, reserving a tablespoon or two for topping.
+Once the onions have cooled, remove them from the pan and place them on a cutting board, reserving a tablespoon or two for topping.
 Chop the onions and then add them to the yogurt mixture; stir until incorporated.
 Return to refrigerator while the bread is toasting.

 - Make the compound butter.
 In a small bowl mix the butter, herbs and sea salt.

-- When ready to serve, top dip with reserved caramelized onions.
+- Serve.
+When ready to serve, top dip with reserved caramelized onions.

 - Serving Size: 2 tablespoons